DKorzhovnik/devfolio/README.md

 Implementation includes:

-Identity Server 4 Project for Identity, Authentication and Access management.
+Identity Server for Identity,Authentication and Access management.

-BlazorServer Client Project.
+BlazorServer Client.

-WebApi Project implemented in .Net Core.
+WebApi  implemented in .Net Core.

-Test Suite Project.
+Test Suites.

-Core Project.
+Core Using Entity FrameWork.

 The services are containerized using docker and hosted seperately on the Heroku Cloud Platform.